clidev/spike.x/README.md

 * Grok - matches regexps against an event field
 * HttpServer - receives events via HTTP (supports collectd write-http plugin)
 * Batch - creates a batch of events before publishing
+* NSQ - publishes or subscribes events to/from NSQ
 * InfluxDB - stores events in InfluxDB 0.10.x
+* Elasticsearch - stores events in Elasticsearch

 When you start Spike.x it loads modules from its deploy directory.